lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-bps.rst

   # Names to help organize runs
   project: ApPipe
   campaign: my_example

-  # Directory where files associated with your submission, such as logs, will go.
-  # Default is shown.
-  submitPath: ${PWD}/bps/{outputRun}

-  # Specify WMS plugin (HTCondor, Parsl, Slurm, triple Slurm, etc.); HTCondor is default.
-  wmsServiceClass: lsst.ctrl.bps.htcondor.HTCondorService

-  # Specify compute site and specific site settings.
-  computeSite: s3df
-  site:
-    s3df:
-      profile:
-        condor:
-          +Walltime: 7200

-  # Memory allocated for each quantum, in MBs; 2048 is default.
-  requestMemory: 2048

-  # CPUs to use per quantum; 1 is default.
-  requestCpus: 1

   # The submit yaml must specify the following arguments:
   # Default arguments provided by bps (not included here) are listed in the ctrl_bps documentation (see below).